mohitmarvania/mohitmarvania/README.md

 ### Hi there 👋
+Welcome to my github.
+I am currently a B.tech Computer science and engineering 4th SEM student in CHARUSAT UNIVERSITY OF SCIENCE AND TECHNOLOGY.

 <!--
 **mohitmarvania/mohitmarvania** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.